 However, a new feeling that I find myself faced with is Reader’s Block.
 I like to think of Reader’s as the cousin of Writer’s Block; they’re tangentially related and they’re both annoying.
 Except Reader’s Block isn’t about writing words down and progressing a story or plot.
 Reader’s is when you find yourself unable to read.

 I often find, coincidentally, that Reader’s Block is often onset by reading a book that I’m no longer interested in reading.
-As I’ve mentioned before, I’m stubborn and I never DNF a book.
+As I’ve mentioned before, I’m stubborn and I’ve never DNF’d a book.
 Frequently, I’ll find myself disinterested or unable to read when I haven’t yet finished a book that I’m not enjoying.
 (Yet I still struggle through!)

 So what to do about Reader’s Block?
 There have been times where I have attempted to cure the block by acquiring more books but this really only succeeds in increasing my To-Read pile.
-Re-reading books I’ve already read doesn’t really seem to work either.
 Sometimes the easiest solution is just to take a break; I’ve done this with writing every so often when I find that I cannot write even a single sentence.

 I recently overcame a block by doing something I hardly ever do—I started a different book.
 This is not a remedy I employ very often because it usually ends up with me neglecting the book that I haven’t finished.